woocommerce/woocommerce/docs/product-editor-development/README.md

 );
 ```

-Please note that we are currently not enforcing this check: we still allow enabling the feature even without this declaration.
+Please note that this check is currently not being enforced: the product editor can still be enabled even without this declaration.
 However, we might enforce this in the future, so it is recommended to declare compatibility as soon as possible.

 ## Related documentation